Mineralisolierte Hochtemperatur Thermoelemente bis 2500°C

 Rhenium (RE) x x

-Molybdenum 50% Rhenium (MR)Upon request
+Molybdenum 50% Rhenium (MR)On request

-High temperature thermocouples also differ from conventional thermocouples in the choice of insulator, i.e. insulation material.
-Usually, for thermocouples up to 1300°C, magnesium oxide is used as insulation between the thermocouple and the sheath of the thermocouple.
-However, magnesium oxide as well as aluminum oxide show decreasing insulation resistance and ductility as the temperature increases.
+High-temperature thermocouples also differ from conventional thermocouples in the choice of insulator, i.e. the insulation material.
+Usually, magnesium oxide is used as insulation between the thermocouple and the sheath of the thermocouple for thermocouples up to 1300°C. However, both magnesium oxide and aluminum oxide show a decreasing insulation resistance with increasing temperatures.
+However, magnesium oxide as well as aluminum oxide show a decreasing insulation resistance and a reduced ductility at increasing temperatures.
 For high temperature thermocouples type A and type C, hafnium oxide and beryllium oxide are often used as insulation material up to temperatures of 2500°C.

-Hafnium oxide as insulation material in high temperature thermocouples tends to be rather coarse-grained.
+Hafnium oxide as insulation material in high-temperature thermocouples tends to be rather coarse-grained.
 Its ductility is lower than that of beryllium oxide, which is why the material is often used for high-temperature thermocouples in rigid designs.
-Beryllium oxide as an insulator in high temperature thermocouples, on the other hand, is very suitable for flexible designs.
+Beryllium oxide as an insulator in high-temperature thermocouples, on the other hand, is very suitable for flexible designs.

-TypeMaterial designationApplication temperature rangeFeatures
+TypeMaterial designationApplication temperature rangeProperties

-BeO*Berryllium oxide0 to 2200°CVery good conductivity in the high-temperature range, very good resistance behavior
+BeO*Beryllium oxide0 to 2200°CVery good conductivity in the high-temperature range, very good resistance behavior

-High temperature thermocouples also differ from conventional thermocouples in the choice of insulator, i.e. insulation material.
-Usually, for thermocouples up to 1300°C, magnesium oxide is used as insulation between the thermocouple and the sheath of the thermocouple.
-However, magnesium oxide as well as aluminum oxide show decreasing insulation resistance and ductility as the temperature increases.
+High-temperature thermocouples also differ from conventional thermocouples in the choice of insulator, i.e. the insulation material.
+Usually, magnesium oxide is used as insulation between the thermocouple and the sheath of the thermocouple for thermocouples up to 1300°C. However, both magnesium oxide and aluminum oxide show a decreasing insulation resistance with increasing temperatures.
+However, magnesium oxide as well as aluminum oxide show a decreasing insulation resistance and a reduced ductility at increasing temperatures.
 For high temperature thermocouples type A and type C, hafnium oxide and beryllium oxide are often used as insulation material up to temperatures of 2500°C.

-Hafnium oxide as insulation material in high temperature thermocouples tends to be rather coarse-grained.
+Hafnium oxide as insulation material in high-temperature thermocouples tends to be rather coarse-grained.
 Its ductility is lower than that of beryllium oxide, which is why the material is often used for high-temperature thermocouples in rigid designs.
-Beryllium oxide as an insulator in high temperature thermocouples, on the other hand, is very suitable for flexible designs.
+Beryllium oxide as an insulator in high-temperature thermocouples, on the other hand, is very suitable for flexible designs.

-TypeMaterial designationApplication temperature rangeFeatures
+TypeMaterial designationApplication temperature rangeProperties

-BeO*Berryllium oxide0 to 2200°CVery good conductivity in the high-temperature range, very good resistance behavior
+BeO*Beryllium oxide0 to 2200°CVery good conductivity in the high-temperature range, very good resistance behavior